spagettnet/pardy/README.md

 The whole stack runs on your machine.
 The only thing it phones home for is the LLM judge — and you can point that at OpenRouter (with web search via `:online`) instead of Anthropic if you'd rather.

-> Built in a weekend, played at one.
-Use it, fork it, break it.
+> Built in a couple hours with Opus 4.7!

 ---